astrelsky/ghidra_MIPSR5900/README.md

 MIPSR5900le Ghidra Processor Specifications
 =======================

-Depreciated.
+Deprecated.
 Please use (https://github.com/beardypig/ghidra-emotionengine) or (https://github.com/astrelsky/ghidra-emotionengine)

 The following has been created using publicly available information.
 As such it may contain errors.